Rising Damp Stirling

 - Lower surface temperature at the lower half of the wall

 - Tidemark looking stains

 - Visible salt deposits

 Walls on the ground floor of properties are the only walls which can be affected by rising damp.
-Moisture from external soils is being pulled up the walls and resulting in your rising damp issue.
+Moisture from the ground that surrounds your property is pulled up the walls and results in your rising damp issue.
 If the damp issue you have identified is on walls on the first floor or above it is likely you are suffering from a penetrating damp problem or condensation.

 Rising Damp Treatment & Repairs

-We can send out specialists to your home to extensively survey the affected area to ensure the accurate diagnosis of the source of your rising damp problem.
-Misdiagnosis at this stage can hugely impact the effectiveness of any provided solution and greatly extend the amount of time required to resolve the issue.
-Reach out to our Stirling specialists today who will provide an accurate diagnosis before providing the most effective solution.
+We can send out specialists to your home to extensively survey the affected area to ensure the accurate diagnosis of the source of your damp problem.
+Misdiagnosis at this stage can hugely impact the effectiveness of any provided solution and greatly increase the amount of time and money required to resolve the issue.
+Reach out to our Stirling based rising damp specialists today who will provide an accurate diagnosis before providing the most effective solution.

 What our specialist will do:

 - Carry out an extensive survey of the affected area to identify the type of damp problem